Crossbell-Box/crossbell-bridge-contracts/docs/interfaces/IMainchainGateway.md

 function pause() external
 ```

-Pause interaction with the gateway contract
+Pause interaction with the gateway contract.
 Requirements:
 - The caller must have the ADMIN_ROLE.